Moderate Hurricanes?

 Heat waves on land have become significantly hotter since 1950 and marine heat waves — bursts of extreme heat in the ocean that can kill marine life — have doubled in frequency in the past four decades."
 HENRY FOUNTAIN - NY TIMES

-Do you have questions about what's being presented here?
+Do you have questions about

 Do you have suggestions for improving the climate amelioration possibilities showcased?